-What Is A California Special Mustang?Last Updated August 4, 2019
+What Is a California Special Mustang?Last Updated February 5, 2020

 Many special-edition Mustang models have become favorites of Mustang collectors.
 One of the earlier special-editions models was the California Special Mustang which was first produced in 1968 for only select Ford dealers in California.
 Ford has started to pay tribute to the GT/CS with recent models as well, including 2019's Mustang.